MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_po_fx_device_v2.md

 A pointer to a caller-allocated device context.
 This pointer is passed as a parameter to each driver-implemented callback function that is pointed to by this structure.
 The device driver uses this context to store information about the current power state of the device.
 This context is opaque to PoFx.

+### -field ComponentCount

+The number of elements in the <b>Components</b> array.
+Additionally, this member specifies the number of components in the device.

 ### -field Components

 This member is the first element in an array of one or more <a href="..\wdm\ns-wdm-_po_fx_component_v2.md">PO_FX_COMPONENT</a> elements.
 If the array contains more than one element, the additional elements immediately follow the <b>PO_FX_DEVICE</b> structure.
 The array contains one element for each component in the device.
 The Fx power state of each component can be controlled independently of the Fx power states of the other components in the device.
 The <b>ANYSIZE_ARRAY</b> constant is defined to be 1 in the Ntdef.h header file.

 ## -remarks

 To register a device with PoFx, a driver calls the <a href="..\wdm\nf-wdm-pofxregisterdevice.md">PoFxRegisterDevice</a> routine and supplies, as a parameter, a pointer to a <b>PO_FX_DEVICE</b> structure that describes the device.

 Each element in the <b>Components</b> array describes the power state attributes of one component in the device.
 Each component in the device is identified by its <b>Components</b> array index.
 Routines such as  <a href="..\wdm\nf-wdm-pofxactivatecomponent.md">PoFxActivateComponent</a> and <a href="..\wdm\nf-wdm-pofxcompleteidlecondition.md">PoFxCompleteIdleCondition</a> use the array index of a component to identify the component.